FC St. Pauli: Club culture

 St. Pauli opens its home matches with "Hells Bells" by AC/DC, and after every home goal "Song 2" by Blur is played.

 The former club president Corny Littmann, long active in German theatre and head of the Schmidt Theater on the Reeperbahn, is openly gay.

 St. Pauli have made pre-season appearances at Wacken Open Air, a heavy metal festival, several times.

 The club hosted the 2006 FIFI Wild Cup, a tournament made up of unrecognised national football teams like Greenland, Tibet and Zanzibar.
-They participated as the "Republic of St. Pauli".
+They participated as the "Republic of St Pauli".

 In 2008, Nike commemorated the club with two exclusive Dunk shoes, both released in limited quantities.
 The High Dunk (featuring a black colorway, and the skull and crossbones symbol) was released to all countries throughout Europe, with only 500 pairs produced.
 The Low Dunk (featuring a smooth white colorway, and holding the team's logo impregnated in the side panel leather) was released only to shops in Germany, Switzerland and Austria, with only 150 pairs produced.

 Fundamental Principles

-St. Pauli were the first club in Germany to integrate a set of Fundamental Principles (Leitlinien) to dictate how the club is run.
-The Fundamental Principles were passed by an overwhelming majority at the St. Pauli Congress in 2009 and they go beyond solely football.
+St. Pauli were the first club in Germany to integrate a set of Fundamental Principles (Leitlinien) to dictate how the club is run, passed by an overwhelming majority at the club's annual general meeting in 2009.

 The first five Principles states that:

-– "In its totality, consisting of members, staff, fans and honorary officers, St. Pauli FC is a part of the society by which it is surrounded and so is affected both directly and indirectly by social changes in the political, cultural and social spheres."
+– "In its totality, consisting of members, staff, fans and honorary officers, St Pauli FC is a part of the society by which it is surrounded and so is affected both directly and indirectly by social changes in the political, cultural and social spheres."

-– "St. Pauli FC is conscious of the social responsibility this implies, and represents the interests of its members, staff, fans and honorary officers in matters not just restricted to the sphere of sport."
+– "St Pauli FC is conscious of the social responsibility this implies, and represents the interests of its members, staff, fans and honorary officers in matters not just restricted to the sphere of sport."

-– "St. Pauli FC is the club of a particular city district, and it is to this that it owes its identity.
+– "St Pauli FC is the club of a particular city district, and it is to this that it owes its identity.
 This gives it a social and political responsibility in relation to the district and the people who live there."

-– "St. Pauli FC aims to put across a certain feeling for life and symbolises sporting authenticity.
+– "St Pauli FC aims to put across a certain feeling for life and symbolises sporting authenticity.
 This makes it possible for people to identify with the club independently of any sporting successes it may achieve.
 Essential features of the club that encourage this sense of identification are to be honoured, promoted and preserved."

-– "Tolerance and respect in mutual human relations are important pillars of the St. Pauli philosophy."
+– "Tolerance and respect in mutual human relations are important pillars of the St Pauli philosophy."